cfjedimaster/raymondcamdendotcom/content/post/2018/03/01/an-example-of-ajax-searching-with-vuejs.md

 });
 ```

 I added an `audio` variable meant to represent the current piece of audio being played.
 Then my `play` method simply makes use of the Audio API to play it.
 Note that I have code to stop it on a new search or when selecting a new sample.
-Before I had this though it was kind of fun to click like crazy and here all the samples playing at once.
+Before I had this though it was kind of fun to click like crazy and hear all the samples playing at once.

 You can try this version here: https://cfjedimaster.github.io/webdemos/ajax-search-2/.
 And the code may be found here: https://github.com/cfjedimaster/webdemos/tree/master/ajax-search-2.